AyaanDanish/llm-study-coach-frontend/README.md

 ---
 ## Deployment:
-The app has been deployed via Vercel and is available at the following URL: llm-study-coach.vercel.app
+The app has been deployed via Vercel and is available [here](llm-study-coach.vercel.app).
 ---